saturday06/VRM-Addon-for-Blender/docs/website/content/installation.en.md

 If you cannot find it, please make sure that all of the following conditions are met

 - The add-on file you downloaded is a zip file, but <u>you did not unzip it</u>.
-- The selected add-on filename ends with `.zip`.
+- The installed add-on filename ends with `.zip`.
 - `Community` at the top of the window is enabled.

 ![](../images/installation5.png?1)